Limits of random tree-like discrete structures: A probabilistic study of tree-like discrete structures

 \subsubsection{Convergence of the vicinity of a random node}

 Given a pointed $\cR$-enriched tree $A^\bullet=(A,x)$, we may consider the {\em enriched fringe subtree} $f(A^\bullet)$ which is the maximal enriched subtree of $A$ that is rooted at $x$.
 For all $k \ge 0$, we may also consider the pointed enriched tree $f_k(A^\bullet)$ given by the enriched fringe subtree at the $k$-th ancestor of $x$, that we consider as pointed at the vertex $x$.
 If the vertex $x$ has height less than $k$ in $A^\bullet$, then we set $f_k(A^\bullet) = \diamond$ for some placeholder symbol $\diamond$.
+The following theorem builds upon results by Janson~\cite{MR2908619,MR3432572} for simply generated trees:

 \begin{theorem}[Convergence of type I re-rooted trees] Let the $\cR$-enriched plane tree $(\cT_n, \beta_n)$ be pointed at a uniformly at random selected vertex $v_0$.
 For all $k \ge 0$ let